Email students in your course using Google Groups

 Flexible Teaching Strategies

-When adapting your course to a new format, it can help to review instructional strategies.
-This article looks at different ways to provide content, peer learning, and student inquiry activities.
+Flexible teaching strategies offer ways to provide content, peer learning, and student inquiry activities that work for in-person, online, or blended learning contexts.
 In a traditional course classroom activities are synchronous (everyone is present at the same time).
 That includes lectures, discussions, labs, and small group work.
 Activities that are usually asynchronous include reading, media viewing, and homework.

 With technology, teaching strategies that are usually synchronous can become asynchronous and vice-versa.
 For example, you can break lectures into short videos and have students view them online.
 Reading can become a peer activity using a shared annotation tool like Hypothes.is.
 Below are some strategies to help you stay flexible and explore new options.